 The Parade usually takes place on the first Thursday evening of the month - but check the Boston Event Calendar for October for the exact date and time.

-You can visit the Salem Witch Museum (or one of the other museums) and learn about witchcraft and the historical reasons behind the witch trials in Salem, Boston, and other areas.
+You will visit the Salem Witch Museum or the Real Pirates Museum, and learn about witchcraft and the historical reasons behind witchcraft panic that let to the witch trials in Salem, Boston, and other areas in New England.

 Throughout the month of October, numerous Halloween-related events such as pumpkin decorating, seances, haunted tours, and even a pet costume contest take place.